 The Parish of Perranzabuloe owes its name to St Piran, the patron saint of tin-miners, now more generally viewed as Cornwall’s national saint.
-The mainstays of the parish economy for at least 1,000 years would have been tin extraction, fishing and farming.
+The mainstays of the parish economy for at least 1,000 years were tin extraction, fishing and farming.

-The pilgrimage trade too would have thrived here until the Reformation was so brutally enforced in Cornwall in 1549
+The pilgrimage trade thrived here too until the Reformation was so brutally enforced in Cornwall in 1549.

 St Piran’s relics may have been lost, but fishing, farming and especially tin-mining continued to thrive in the parish.
-The heyday for fishing and mining being a period from 1790 to 1870.
+The heyday for fishing and mining lasted from 1790 to 1870.

 After that time, mining greatly declined, and many parishioners emigrated to other parts of the world taking their farming and mining skills with them.